turnerdaniel/Label-Recognition/README.md

     - Viewing recognised dates
     - Outputting dates to a file

-*Auto-Reflow* is used to ensure that the app optimally scales to the desired screen size.
+Auto-Reflow is used to ensure that the app optimally scales to the desired screen size.

 ### Class

 1. Initialise a `LabelRecogniser` object with an image.
-This can be either a filepath or an image matrix.
+This can be either a file path or an image matrix.

     ```MATLAB
     lr = LabelRecogniser('samples/good1.jpeg');